How Much Time do I have to Bring a Lawsuit Against my Employer in California?

-The statute of limitations for bringing an employment lawsuit varies with the type of employment law claim we’re talking about.
+The statute of limitations for bringing an employment lawsuit in California varies with the type of employment law claim we’re talking about.

 Before we explore this further, let’s make sure we understand exactly what a statute of limitations is.